-Calebs Sheet Metal is your leading source for a Metal Roofing System.
+Calebs Sheet Metal – your leading source for a Metal Roof.

-Calebs sheet metal shop manufactures and installs metal roof systems to your custom specifications.
+Calebs sheet metal shop manufactures and our professional roofing contractors install metal roof systems to your custom specifications.
 We can install a standing seam metal roof for any residential or commercial roofing project, or any metal roofing profile you desire.
-Our metal roofing systems are considered green, as they reduce cooling costs by reflecting heat, a metal roof is fully recyclable with little to no waste as roofing panels are made to order.
+Our metal roof systems are considered green, as they reduce cooling costs by reflecting heat, a metal roof is fully recyclable with little to no waste as roofing panels are made to order.

 There are six main types of Metal Roofing Systems: standing seam, metal shingle, corrugated roofing, stone coated steel roofs, metal shakes, and sheet metal roofing.